derektypist/coding-traineeship-projects/118-Portfolio-Project-1-Gazetteer/README.md

 - Select Exchange Information to Get Exchange Information.
 Allows user to input the amount (number of units from 1 to 1,000,000 in the default currency, e.g. GBP) and the desired currency (e.g. EUR).
 When you release the key or change the content of the Amount Field, the result is updated.
 When you change the content of the Desired Currency Field, the result is updated.
 Result is formatted to 2 decimal places with commas for large numbers (e.g. 1234.56 becomes 1,234.56).
 Click on the Clear Button to clear the result.

-- Select Current Weather to get Current Weather.
-If there is an error, it will display `Error Retrieving Current Weather Information`.
+- Select Weather Information to Get Weather Information.
+As well as the current weather, there is also a 3 Day Forecast including today.
+If there is an error, it will display `Error Retrieving Weather Information`.

 - Select Future Weather to get Future Weather.
 Up to 40 readings.
 5 day/3 hour forecast.
 If there is an error, it will display `Error Retrieiving Future Weather Information`.